takamaruocha/TranAP/README.md

 - main_TranAP.py: The main file.
 You can set all parameters.
 - evap_TranAP.py: The evaluation file.
 You can select the trained models from folder `checkpoints/`
 - exp: The training and testing file for TranAP.
-- models: The Definition folder of TranAP.
+- models: The definition folder of TranAP.
 - data: The pre-processing folder for datasets.
 - datasets: The dataset folder.
 - src: The evaluation metrics folder.